 Normally, we’d make margarita in a shaker with ice.
 A frozen margarita is an ice-blended margarita with all the same basic ingredients.
 This ice-cold slushy is really fun to drink!
 Just throw tequila, triple sec, lime juice, and ice into a blender and watch it go.
 Then, serve the cocktail in a salt-rimmed glass.

 Frozen fruit margaritas:

 Once you’ve discovered any fruit add-in, it’s like opening Pandora’s box of thirst-quenchers.
 You can blend your favorite fruits into your margarita mix, but pick one fruit at a time to keep it simple!
-Try mango, watermelon, passion fruit, blackberries, or strawberries for an extra refreshing drink.
+Try mango, watermelon, passion fruit, blackberries, or strawberries like in this strawberry margarita recipe for an extra refreshing drink.

 Spicy jalapeño margaritas:

 Yes, it’s a real thing.
 Sounds strange, but it works, especially when you’re feeling a little adventurous!
 One or two slices of jalapeño into your margarita mix is all it takes to get that spicy kick in your tastebuds.
 You can even infuse your tequila with jalapeño ahead of time if you’re really committed to the process – this makes it even more flavorful.
 For another tequila based recipe, try this Paloma cocktail.

 FOR A PITCHER OF MARGARITAS